Jala3400/Logo_to_ASCII/docs/tutorial.md

 -   `-o, --output <OUTPUT>`: Saves the image after all the transformations.
 -   `--alg <ALGORITHM>`: Changes how a character is chosen for a block.
 Find more in the [algorithm tutorial](tutorial/tutorial-algorithms.md)
+- If you image is too bright and looks cloudy, you can use `-m, --midpoint-brightness <MIDPOINT_BRIGHTNESS>` to change how bright it looks.
+It goes from 0 to 1.
+Use higher values like 0.9 or 0.99 to get sharper edges.

 Other important tutorials: